Should you date a foreigner?

 Your brain is wired to learn from strong emotions and the things associated with them, so a lot of conversations you’ll have in the context of a romantic relationship will be much more memorable than the time you spend drilling the pluscuamperfecto in class.

-2. It’s the closest to cultural integration you’ll ever get.
+2. Dating a foreigner is the closest to cultural integration you’ll ever get.

 If you spent the first twenty-something years of your life in Chicago, Dublin, or Manchester, you’re never going to truly “be Spanish” — whatever that means.